 What to Feed a Dog With an Upset Stomach?

-Canine probiotic chews are the best remedy for doggy indigestion.
+Canine probiotic chews help support healthy digestion.
 For a quick at-home solution, try adding a spoonful of plain greek yogurt to his food to help introduce healthy bacteria to the gut.
 Probiotics are excellent for fighting off viruses and other illnesses that may be hanging around in the digestive tract.
-Additionally, probiotics are great for increasing brain function and raising energy levels, helping to combat symptoms of an upset stomach like lethargy.
+Additionally, probiotics support brain function and energy levels, helping to combat symptoms of an upset stomach like lethargy.

 Gastritis is location specific and refers to inflammation of the stomach.
 This particular stomach problem is a prevalent digestive issue in dogs often brought on by foraging and consumption of products not intended for canines.
 An involuntary stomach reaction like gastritis can be caused by any number of triggers, i.e., spoiled food, food allergies, food intolerance, a virus, etc.